Important information for those who are working with VCU units on projects that use the Compass web framework. Last updated June 15, 2021.

 Compass: The University Web Framework

-Compass, the university web framework, is a cross-unit initiative from VCU Technology Services and University Relations that's designed to bring consistency in branding and structure to VCU’s web presence.
+Compass, the university web framework, is a cross-unit initiative from VCU Technology Services and Enterprise Marketing and Communications that's designed to bring consistency in branding and structure to VCU’s web presence.

-Created in partnership by VCU’s Technology Services and University Relations, Compass is an ongoing initiative committed to the acceleration and excellence of VCU’s websites and web applications.
+Created in partnership by VCU’s Technology Services and Enterprise Marketing and Communications, Compass is an ongoing initiative committed to the acceleration and excellence of VCU’s websites and web applications.

 - Technology Services is VCU’s centralized IT support and management group, responsible for the technology that is integral to the academic and personal lives of VCU’s students, faculty and staff.
 It serves as a vital and essential tool to support the highest caliber of instruction, research, public service, healthcare and administrative activities.

-- University Relations is VCU's in-house integrated communications expert, specializing in public relations, digital services, branding, print production, photography, event management, social media, advertising and more.
+- Enterprise Marketing and Communications is VCU's in-house integrated communications expert, specializing in public relations, digital services, branding, print production, photography, event management, social media, advertising and more.
 They partner with units across VCU to deliver results that align with VCU's strategic goals.

 Compass’s goal is to bootstrap the development process for VCU Websites, allowing web content managers and developers to create “on-brand” and “within-standard” websites and web applications without the creation of foundation-like assets on a per-project basis.
 With a web framework that is centrally supported, branded, tested and documented, VCU departmental website managers have a consistent and compliant framework for their website projects.